-Liling is a merchandiser and production coordinator, and she has been working at UA for nine years.
+Liling is a merchandiser and production coordinator, and she has been working at UA since 2010.
 On an average working day, Liling spends most of her time communicating with UA’s office in Hong Kong.
 She loves spending time at the factory and says it feels like home, especially because she’s related to two of the owners.
 Outside of work, Liling spends time with her daughter, and takes her sightseeing and shopping.

-Chenfung has worked as a quality controller at UA for just over a year.
+Chenfung has worked as a quality controller at UA since 2018.
 As part of his role, he oversees a team of colleagues and checks their garments to ensure there are no errors.
 This is something he really enjoys.
 Outside of work, he likes to travel around China.
 One of his favourite places to visit is Shenzhen, a very developed city close to where he lives.

 Istanbul-based Sezer is our expert for premium men’s jackets.
 From pattern making to sample production and from sewing to packing the finished products, the staff at Sezer work precisely, complete much of the work by hand, and pay attention to every single detail.
 Many of the employees have been at the firm for a long time.

-Bircan has been a pattern maker for 22 years and started at Sezer in 2013.
+Bircan has been a pattern maker for more than 20 years and started at Sezer in 2013.
 Her job begins when a client has an idea for a garment but does not have a pattern for it.
 She does everything by hand and is a true perfectionist.
 In her free time, Bircan enjoys walking through Sultanahmet, her favourite part of Istanbul.

 Abuzer manages sample production.
-He has been with Sezer for 22 years.
+He has been with Sezer since 1997.
 Every single style passes through his hands.
 He always makes sure that samples are delivered in the best possible way and on time.

-Murat has been with Sezer for 22 years and works as a flat machine operator.
+Murat has been with Sezer since 1997 and works as a flat machine operator.
 His job is to ensure that the fabric pieces are positioned perfectly.
 This is even more important when working with patterned fabrics.
 In his free time, Murat likes to take pictures, mainly of his friends, animals or nature.

-Hasan has been with Sezer for 25 years and manages the finishing department, where he is responsible for 25 co-workers.
+Hasan has been with Sezer for more than 25 years and manages the finishing department, where he is responsible for 25 co-workers.
 They cut off threads, steam the garments, put the hangtags in the right places and wrap everything up ready to ship the garments to the clients.
-Hasan and his wife, who works in Sezer’s merchandising team, met at work and have been married for 15 years now.
+Hasan and his wife, who works in Sezer’s merchandising team, met at work and have been married since 2004.
 They have two kids.